-Cooking Thanksgiving dinner is no small feat, as enjoyable as it may be.
+Cooking Thanksgiving dinner is no small feat.
 There is a way to make it easier, though, and it comes in the form of your slow cooker.
-When you're vying for precious space in the oven, wishing you had another burner on the stovetop (or another pair of hands), or you just want to keep food warm, this appliance is your number-one ally.
-From the main course to dessert, these are the slow-cooker recipes that make cooking Thanksgiving dinner easier.
+When you’re vying for precious space in the oven, wishing you had another burner on the stovetop (or another pair of hands), or you just want to keep food warm, this trusty appliance is your best bet.
+From the main course to dessert, these are the slow cooker recipes that make cooking Thanksgiving dinner easier.

 Caramelized onions are a Thanksgiving essential.
 Mix these rich, slow-cooked onions into stuffing, swirl them into the gravy, or use them to fancy up the green bean casserole.
 While caramelized onions are quite easy to make on the stovetop, they require more time and attention than we can spare around Thanksgiving.
 Make them in the slow cooker and they’ll be the condiment of choice this year.

-Breaking out the slow cooker makes this version of classic stuffing even easier, and you won't be vying for precious oven space.
+Breaking out the slow cooker makes this version of classic stuffing even easier, and you won’t be taking up precious oven space.
 This is the way to go if you like tender, softer stuffings.

-This alternative to classic stuffing, filled with sausage, melted cheese, and beans, is best prepped in the slow cooker since it has quite a lengthy cook time.
+This alternative to classic stuffing, filled with sausage, melted cheese, and beans, is best made in the slow cooker, as it has quite a lengthy cook time.
 Start it the night before to get a head start on the meal while you sleep.

-Think of your slow cooker and mashed potatoes as BFF.
-Not only does it take some of the work out of this must-have side, but it's also the perfect way to keep potatoes warm until they hit the table.
+Your slow cooker and mashed potatoes are a match made in heaven.
+Not only does it take some of the work out of this must-have side, but it’s also the perfect way to keep potatoes warm until they hit the table.

 Whether you’re baking up Russets or sweet potatoes, there is no easier way to make it happen than with the slow cooker.
 Serve the cooked baked potatoes with a big pat of butter, or mash into a classic meringue-topped wonder.